aruncs31s/Notes_Old/Academics/Btech/S6/ElectroMagnetics/Module 3.md

 Poynting Vector Denoted by $\overrightarrow S$  is given by the *vector product* of $\overrightarrow E \ \& \overrightarrow H$
  $$ \overrightarrow S = \overrightarrow E \times \overrightarrow H $$
+> Poynting vector ($\vec{S}$) points in the direction of energy flow and its magnitude gives the rate of energy transfer per unit area perpendicular to the direction of propagation
 > Pointing Vector measures the rate of flow of energy of the wave as it Propagates.
 The direction of $\overrightarrow S$ represents the direction of power flow and it is perpendicular to the plane containing $\overrightarrow E \ \& \ \overrightarrow H$